NREL/HPC/docs/Documentation/Applications/ipopt.md

 ```

 !!! note
-    Do not forget to load `intel-oneapi-mkl` or `netlib-lapack` before running Ipopt else your runs will fail.
+    Do not forget to load `intel-oneapi-mkl` or `netlib-lapack` before running IPOPT else your runs will fail.

 ### Using Custom IPOPT with JuMP